khammami/bskyviewer/README.md

-# Show my likes! ❤️ for Bluesky
+bluesky viewer

-A web app that shows liked posts of a profile.
+a web app that shows public data from bluesky

 ![App screenshot, showing a form with a profile handle and a post timeline](./screenshot.png)